CobzarencuR/Performance-Analyzer-Extension/README.md

 # Performance Analyzer Extension
-The Performance Analyzer Extension is a tool designed to help you monitor and analyze the performance of the websites you visit.
-Whether you are curious about how websites perform, this extension provides insights into various performance metrics.
+The Performance Analyzer Extension is a very simple tool designed to monitor and analyze the performance of the websites you visit.
+Whether you are curious about how websites perform, this extension provides insights into various performance metric.
+It also offers information on your system's CPU usage, memory usage and battery status.

 # Features:
 + Page Load Time: Measure how long it takes for the page to fully load.<br>